Memory Management in Geospatial Extensions

 PyObject *capsule = PyCapsule_New(dataset, "gdal_dataset", capsule_destructor);

-For large internal buffers (e.g., coordinate arrays, raster tiles), bypass Python’s pymalloc arena by using PyMem_RawMalloc and PyMem_RawFree.
-This ensures allocations remain visible to system-level profilers and avoids fragmentation in the Python small-object cache.
-When implementing tp_dealloc slots or Cython __dealloc__ methods, enforce strict safety rules:
+For large internal buffers — coordinate arrays, raster tiles, projection grids — bypass the pymalloc arena with PyMem_RawMalloc and PyMem_RawFree.
+This keeps allocations visible to system-level profilers and avoids fragmenting the small-object cache.
+When you implement tp_dealloc slots or Cython __dealloc__ methods, three rules are non-negotiable:

-1. Nullify immediately after destruction: Set internal pointers to NULL right after calling the native destroy function.
-Cyclic GC may invoke tp_dealloc multiple times during complex teardown.
+1. Nullify immediately after destruction.
+Set internal pointers to NULL right after calling the native destroy function; cyclic GC may invoke tp_dealloc more than once during complex teardown.

-2. Never call Python C-API in destructors: Invoking PyErr_SetString, Py_DECREF, or importing modules inside tp_dealloc can trigger GC reentrancy deadlocks or segfaults during interpreter finalization.
+2. Never call the Python C-API in a destructor.
+PyErr_SetString, Py_DECREF, or importing a module inside tp_dealloc can trigger GC reentrancy or a segfault during interpreter finalization.
 Use fprintf(stderr, ...) or Py_FatalError for diagnostics.

 The capsule lifecycle below shows where native memory is actually released: